 While driving back from the Spurs' game in Houston last Sunday, I noticed a small sign along the edge of highway 290 in tiny Carmine, Texas: "Texas Basketball Museum."
-My curiosity was peaked, so I turned around and followed the arrow to a small brick building one block off the highway.
+My curiosity was piqued, so I turned around and followed the arrow to a small brick building one block off the highway.
 A woman emerged from a second car parked in front, and we discovered that the museum was closed, but a sign on the door gave a phone number to call with a promise that someone might be able to open the door.
 She called, and owner Bob Springer drove right over and let us in.
 I spent a delightful half hour or so talking with Mr. Springer and viewing the exhibits.
 Join me on a mini-tour.

 The museum presently occupies two rooms: an exhibit room and the Texas High School Basketball Hall of Fame Room.
 The Hall of Fame is sponsored by the Texas Association of Basketball Coaches, and inducted its first group of honorees in 1971.
 It honors both coaches and players (eligible 15 years after they graduate).
 The Hall was formerly housed in the Texas Sports Hall of Fame in Waco, but moved to Carmine several years ago when fees to keep the exhibit in Waco became too expensive.